Introduction To Venue Finding

 Find A Summer Party Venue

 Many companies take their summer party outdoors, and if that’s what you’re looking for there are plenty of options for venues to soak up the sun all over London and beyond.
 From rooftop terraces to huge gardens, going with a gorgeous outdoor venue is a great way to guarantee happy guests on a sunny day.
-Check out the sun trap on the roof at Pergola Paddington and the enormous manicured lawns at The HAC for some inspiration.
+Check out the sun trap on the roof at Pergola Brixton and the enormous manicured lawns at The HAC for some inspiration.

 Unfortunately, sunshine all summer isn’t a guarantee in Britain, which makes outdoor parties somewhat more of a risk.
 Here's our advice.